quixio/quix-docs/docs/platform/quixtour/serve-sms.md

 To create the SMS alert destination:

-1. Click on `Code Samples` in the main left-hand navigation.
+1. In your `Develop` environment, click on `Code Samples` in the main left-hand navigation.
 2. Select the `Python`, `Destination`, and `Basic templates` filters.
 3. For `Starter destination` click `Preview code`.
 4. Click `Edit code`.